microsoftgraph/microsoft-graph-docs-contrib/concepts/bookingsbusiness-business-rules.md

 ### Main policy

-If a scheduling policy exists at both the service level and the business level, the service level policy takes precedence.
+If a scheduling policy exists at both the service level and the business level, the service-level policy takes precedence.

 ### Partially set policies

-If the user doesn't set a policy for the service level, it defaults to the business level policy setting.
+If the user doesn't set a policy for the service level, it defaults to the business-level policy setting.

 ### Pre-buffer